 I knew there was something wrong.

 They say a mother knows, and I did.
 With the smallest sign, a whisper from within, I felt them slipping away.
 I called my obstetrician, and he told me to come in straight away.
-I still remember the quiet drive to his office, my hands gripping the wheel, my heart already knowing what my mind wasn’t ready to accept.
+I still remember the quiet drive to his office, my hands gripping the steering wheel, my heart already knowing what my mind wasn’t ready to accept.

 The scan confirmed my worst fear—there were no longer two tiny, beating hearts.
 Just silence.
 And with that silence, my world crumbled.